What is the International Atomic Energy Agency (IAEA)?

 - Autonomous organization within the United Nations system

-- Principal nonproliferation responsibility is to conclude and implement safeguards agreements with member states
+- Principal nonproliferation responsibility is to conclude and implement safeguards agreements with states and other international bodies

 - Charged with other responsibilities, including promoting peaceful nuclear activities and providing related technical assistance to member states